SparkCode/anki-card-generator/README.md

 # Anki Card Generator

 A web application that helps language learners generate high-quality Anki flashcards using artificial intelligence.
-This tool leverages Claude 3.7 Sonnet via the OpenRouter API to create well-structured, pedagogically sound flashcards for vocabulary learning.
+This tool leverages Claude 3.7 Sonnet via the OpenRouter API to create well-structured, pedagogically sound flashcards for vocabulary learning, with additional features like audio pronunciation through text-to-speech.

 ## Features